ddell003/python-server-vuejs-client/README.md

 # python-server-vuejs-client
 python server using flask with vuejs front end

-REST API using Python featuring a server written in Python and a web client written in Javascript using VueJs Framework.
+REST API using Python featuring a server written in Python and a web client written in Javascript using VueJs Framework and axios.

 Setup
 -----